 The high-temperature scale of the Bureau of Standards is in practical agreement with that of the other national standardizing laboratories (except possibly at the highest temperatures, which are still uncertain) and is reproduced in terms of certain fixed temperatures-freezing and boiling points of some of the chemical elements-which have been determined by various investigators.
-This scale, however, is by no means finally fixed, especially for the higher temperatures, and is probably not absolutely certain in terms of the indications of the gas thermometer to much better than 1° at 500° and 5° at 1200° C.
+The several national standardizing laboratories are now corresponding with a view to the establishment of a common international temperature scale.
+This scale, however, is by no means finally fixed, especially for the higher temperatures, and is probably not absolutely certain in terms of the indications of the gas thermometer to much better than 0.5° at 500° and 3° at 1200° C.

 Measurements with the constant volume nitrogen thermometer have been made to 1550° C, but above this temperature the scale is based solely on the radiation laws (see p.
-9).
-The uncertainty is about 25° C at the melting point of platinum and about 100° at 3000° C.
+12).
+The uncertainty is about 15° C at the melting point of platinum and about 100° at 3000° C.